 - As part of the risk assessment process, uncovering vulnerabilities in any Internet-facing IP addresses, web applications, or internal devices and applications, and linking them to identifiable threats.

-- As part of the risk treatment plan, ensuring that controls which are implemented actually work as designed.
+- As part of the risk treatment plan, ensuring that controls which are implemented work as designed.

 - As part of the ongoing continual improvement processes, ensuring that controls continue to work as required and that new and emerging threats and vulnerabilities are identified and dealt with.

 How does IT Governance penetration testing work?

-Once we have agreed a scope of work with you, we will agree detailed testing plans, taking into account your security objectives, and your business, regulatory, and contractual requirements.
+Once we have agreed a scope of work with you, we will agree detailed testing plans, considering your security objectives, and your business, regulatory, and contractual requirements.

 Our professional testing team will then execute the agreed tests: